Trust in NZ Media Plummets

 2. Since 1900 the average global life expectancy at birth has more than doubled.
 In the last 20 years alone, the global average life expectancy has risen from 66.3 years to 72.6 years.
 (New Zealand’s is now 82.3 years).

-3. Since the mid-1950’s, the world has become more and more peaceful.
+3. Since the mid-1950’s, the world has become steadily more peaceful.
 The number and severity of armed conflicts, and number of people killed, has declined.

 4. The world is becoming more equal – global income inequality has been falling since 2008, and for 20 years before that it had plateaued.
-NZ’s level of income equality has been stable for the last 30 years by the two most mainstream measures, i.e. it’s not getting worse or better, and NZ remains more equal than most developed countries.
+New Zealand’s level of income inequality remains better than many countries including the United States and United Kingdom.

-Try telling anyone who’s reading too many real and fake news headlines that humankind is getting healthier, wealthier, less conflicted, and more equal!
+Try telling anyone who’s reading too many news headlines that humankind is getting healthier, wealthier, less conflicted, and more equal!

 1. Stay calm.
-Nobody benefits from media-induced panic buying of items like toilet paper, let alone changing life or financial plans based on fearmongering news reports.
+Nobody benefits from media-induced hysteria (think back to the panic buying of toilet paper!), let alone changing life or financial plans based on fearmongering news reports.

 2. Keep perspective.
 Remember, despite whatever bad news the media is peddling today, by nearly all measures the quality of life of humankind is steadily improving.
 We’re collectively getting healthier, wealthier, and becoming more equal.

 3. Fact check.
 A quick google search might be enough to verify most information.
-At the least, check the author’s sources for accuracy.
+At the very least, check any author’s sources for accuracy.

 4. Is it a joke?
 Sometimes intentionally fake news might just be well-disguised comedy.